FREQUENTLY ASKED QUESTIONS

 Our CAP projects are determined by real needs identified by our annual partners and through the "Vital Signs" report card developed by the Victoria Foundation.
 Each team will be provided with a Community Action Project that will match a real need in our community.

-In 2020-2021, CAP projects will focus on a Theme of "Belonging in the Community" and support local organizations develop meaningful strategies to overcome challenges highlighted by the Covid-19 pandemic.
+In 2021-2022, CAP projects will focus on a Theme of "World Changing" and support local organizations to develop meaningful strategies to overcome challenges highlighted by the Covid-19 pandemic.

 HOW OFTEN DOES THE TEAM MEET FOR THE COMMUNITY ACTION PROJECT?